Floridaman779/floridaman779.github.io/form.md

 {% include stuff_for_form.html %}
 ### Attention: Every request that does not meet the requirements will be ignored!

-{% include button.html button_name="Return to DnD stuff" url="https://floridaman779.github.io/DnD" %}
+{% include button.html button_name="Return to Mainpage" url="https://floridaman779.github.io/" %}